SimplifyJobs/Summer2025-Internships/README.md

 # Summer 2021 Internships
 Use this repo to share and keep track of any tech-related internships.
-Don't know where to start?
-Check out the [Zero to Offer](https://pittcs.wiki/zero-to-offer/) program!
 For interview prep use Yangshun Tay's [Tech Interview Handbook](https://yangshun.github.io/tech-interview-handbook/).

 ### **HELP US IMPROVE THIS REPOSITORY BY FILLING OUT [THIS POLL](https://pitt.co1.qualtrics.com/jfe/form/SV_0VD00iKfbqspNKl)!** Should take less than one minute. :)